markusmoenig/Eldiron/docs/index.md

 Support for retro 3D areas like dungeons is upcoming.
 In general I want to explore many different ways to display and create content, from procedurally created tiles to 3D assets.
 These kind of features will get implemented over time.

 Join the community on [Discord](https://discord.gg/ZrNj6baSZU).

+I also try to maintain a development blog on [YouTube](https://www.youtube.com/channel/UCCmrO356zLQv_m8dPEqBUfA).

 ## Installation